Trip Highlights of Mera Peak Climbing

 Day 03: Flight from KTM to Lukla

-Take a short flight to Lukla for about 40 minutes on the small plane to start our Mera peak climbing.
-We enter the deep gorge of the Dudh Koshi valley.
-With clear weather, we get fantastic views of the mountains, including Everest.
+We will take a short flight to Lukla on a small plane for about 40 minutes to start our climb of Mera peak.
+We will enter the deep gorge of the Dudh Koshi valley.
+With clear weather, we will get fantastic views of the mountains, including Everest.
 Today, we will spend the rest of the time enjoying the Lukla valley and the panorama.

 04